 A warehouse management system can decrease the possibility of errors that could occur when a product is shipped.
 It can also help a company fulfil orders more quickly and instantly trace ordered products within the warehouse or transit.

 Ultimately, the overall goal of warehouse management system software is to achieve a paperless environment that directs the employees automatically on the optimal picking, putaway, and shipping of products.

-Among the wide variety of WMS Softwares available, there are many standard features that may be noticed.
+Among the wide variety of software available, there are many standard WMS features that may be noticed.
 They include the following –

 - Warehouse or workflow design: – WMS makes it possible for the companies to customise a workflow that includes advanced picking logic to ensure that the warehouse is designed for optimised inventory allocation.
 With a rise in holding costs and space becoming more expensive, using a WMS with the ability to slot bins to maximise storage space allows more efficient use of that space.